tylermcgraw/Nand2Tetris/Project 1/README.md

-Starting from a Nand gate, created Nand

-Not, And, Or, Xor, Mux (multiplexer), DMux (demumltiplexer), Not16 (16 bit not), And16, Not16, Or16, Mux16, Or8Way, Mux4Way16, Mux8Way16, DMux4Way, DMux8Way
+Starting from a Nand gate, created Not, And, Or, Xor, Mux (multiplexer), DMux (demumltiplexer), Not16 (16 bit not), And16, Not16, Or16, Mux16, Or8Way, Mux4Way16, Mux8Way16, DMux4Way, and DMux8Way logic gates.